How to Socialize Your Sheltie Puppy and Prevent Shyness

 Socializing Piper was a lot more difficult, because he was already resistant to new experiences and new people.
 We had to be very patient with him and give him a lot more encouragement when meeting strangers in certain circumstances.

 Shy dogs are fearful of almost anyone new and/or dominant in their behavior.
 Their genetic instinct, along with their early experiences as a puppy, creates an automatic stress reaction.
 It's your job to give them lots of new, positive experiences with all kinds of people and wean that behavior out of them.

 When socializing Shelties as adults, follow the same advice as socializing puppies, but with a few key differences:

-Piper is now much calmer with new people coming into the house, and clearly enjoys when we have lots of people round, so long as they are all friendly to him!
-He is really good with some kids but unfortunately there are still some that send him fleeing.
-Repeat exposure with a positive result is what's needed to reassure him children are ok.
+Although he is the first to give alarm-barks, Piper is now used to people coming into the house, and after a while enjoys when we have lots of people round.
+He is really good with some kids but unfortunately there are still some that send him fleeing into the corner because of their loud noises and unpredictability.
+Repeat exposure with a positive result is what's needed to reassure shy Shelties that children are ok.

-Remember that around their trusted owners, shy dogs can act just the same as confident dogs - showing just how comfortable they feel around you.
-And if they can feel this relaxed with you, then they can feel this relaxed around anyone, given time.
+Remember that around their trusted owners, shy dogs can act just the same as confident dogs.
+This shows just how comfortable they feel around you.
+And if they can feel this relaxed with you, then they can feel this relaxed around anyone, given time and encouragement.

 One of the reasons I made Sheltie Planet is because I have an abundance of Sheltie photos I wanted to share.
 I love taking pictures of Howard and Piper and being able to capture them in a way that frames that moment forever.
 Today I'd like to share some general pet photography tips based on what I've learnt using my digital point-and-shoot camera.
 I hope this helps you get the most out of your pet photography and creates some great images that you will treasure forever.